MightyOrm/Mighty/README.md

 Mighty is no longer delivered as two or three (large) drop in code files.
 Unless you specifically want to modify the Mighty codebase, you no longer need to download any files out of this repository, just import the [MightyORM NuGet library](https://www.nuget.org/packages?q=MightyORM) into your project.
 It is currently a prerelease package, so remember to tick 'Include prerelease' in order to be able to find it in searches of NuGet.

 Then, if you were previously using Massive, to get started you must change `using Massive` to `using Mighty` and `DynamicModel` to `MightyORM`.
 After that, the vast majority of code which used to run against Massive will just start working against Mighty instead.
-Also, for now, if you are looking at the Massive code samples whilst I get on with finishing that part of this document(!), then the above will also be the only changes you need to make, to get the vast majority of that code working.
+Also, for now, if you are looking at the [Massive code samples](https://github.com/FransBouma/Massive#code-please) whilst I get on with finishing that part of this document (which does need to be done urgently, I know), then the above will also be the only changes you need to make, to get the vast majority of that code working.

 ### .NET Core

 If you are switching to .NET Core then you must now pass in a connection string where you would have previously passed in a connection string *name* to Massive.
-This is because .NET Core doesn't have any default config file support and so there is no standard meaning for a connection string *name* in .NET Core, unlike in .NET.
+This is because .NET Core doesn't have any default config file support and so there is no standard meaning for a connection string name in .NET Core, unlike in .NET.

 When not on .NET Core both these syntaxes are supported.
 Mighty works out for itself which one was passed in.
 It can make a quick test to see if what you passed in was indeed a connection string name according to .NET's config support, and if it's not then Mighty will try to use what you've sent as a connection string.
 Both syntaxes are perfectly useful (when not on .NET Core) and having both also means that old Massive code will just keep working.